We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 What to Consider When Choosing a Staple Gun

-With the huge variety of staple guns available, it’s smart to get an idea of what to look for before shopping for a staple gun.
-The following sections highlight some of the most important considerations to keep in mind when hunting for the right staple gun.
+With the huge variety of staple guns available, it’s smart to get an idea of what to look for before shopping for one.
+The following sections highlight some of the most important considerations to keep in mind during your search.

 Types of Staple Guns

-Before you choose a staple gun for your project, evaluate which type of staple gun you need.
-The types of staple guns to choose from include:
+Before you choose a staple gun for your project, evaluate which type you need:

-• Electric staple guns: A plug-in or battery-powered staple gun uses electricity to fire staples.
-These models are easy on the arm, so they’re well suited for carpet or upholstery jobs that require firing large numbers of staples.
-A cordless staple gun that uses a battery will be particularly convenient for moving from job to job.
+- Electric staple guns: A plug-in or battery-powered staple gun uses corded electricity or rechargeable batteries to fire staples.
+These models are easy on the arm and fire large numbers of staples quickly, so they’re ideal as carpet or upholstery staple guns.
+If you need to move from room to room or job to job, a cordless staple gun that uses a battery will be particularly convenient.

-• Flooring staple guns: Typically an air-operated staple gun, this type of professional gun fires staples into the tongue of a hardwood plank when struck with a mallet.
-Some versions of flooring staple guns are spring-loaded only.
+- Flooring staple guns: Typically an air-operated staple gun, this type of professional gun fires staples into the tongue of a hardwood plank when struck with a mallet.

 Staple Gauges and Sizes